 Industrial conglomerates GE and Tata Group have entered into a pact to manufacture “CFM International LEAP” engine components in India, for the global supply chain, a company statement said here on Thursday.

-According to the statement, the two companies also evinced their intention to jointly pursue military engine and aircraft system opportunities for the India market.
+According to the statement, the two companies also evinced intention to jointly pursue military engine and aircraft system opportunities for the India market.

-“Tata Group is a leader in the Indian defence and aerospace sector, and we look forward to working together to meet the growing demand for LEAP engines.
+“Tata Group is a leader in the Indian defense and aerospace sector, and we look forward to working together to meet the growing demand for LEAP engines.
 Our collaboration in building innovative technologies will support the ‘Make in India’ vision of the Indian government,” said John L. Flannery, Chairman and CEO of GE.